 The Student Ethics Competition is jointly sponsored by IEEE Region 5 and the IEEE Ethics and Member Conduct Committee (EMCC).
 It encourages the study and awareness of professional ethics.
 Each team must analyze a hypothetical ethical case, prepare and deliver an analysis in a PowerPoint presentation (8-12 minutes), and defend their analysis and recommendations during a Q-and-A period (5 minute).
 The analysis and recommendations must be based on the IEEE Code of Ethics.

-Rules and Guidelines: The Student Ethics Competition will conducted and judged according to the IEEE EMCC guidelines (link pending).
+Rules and Guidelines: The Student Ethics Competition will conducted and judged according to the IEEE EMCC guidelines (PDF).
 All teams will receive the same case and a copy of the IEEE Code of Ethics.
 The schedule will be:

 - Orientation – 9:00 am